proactis-documentation/documentation-source/docs/p2p/help.md

 PICTURE

 This TOC gives rise to the tree-view type of structure that can be seen on the left hand side in figure 2.
 You can see, for instance that the topic Creating an order falls under the topic Orders, which itself falls under the topic Purchasing.
-If you know a little XML, you’ll notice that each <**grs:HelpTopic>** tag relates to a corresponding <**/grs:HelpTopic>** closing tag if it contains any children.
-If it doesn’t contain any children, it is simply an empty tag; viz. <**grs:HelpTopic />**.
+If you know a little XML, you’ll notice that each **&lt;grs:HelpTopic>** tag relates to a corresponding **&lt;/grs:HelpTopic>** closing tag if it contains any children.
+If it doesn’t contain any children, it is simply an empty tag; viz. **&lt;grs:HelpTopic />**.

 ### How does the TOC work?
 The TOC is effectively a container with which to hold and manage the table of contents.
 As mentioned previously, the structure reflects the hierarchical nature of the data.
 Each HelpTopic tag holds all the information needed to display the corresponding help topic file.
 Below is an explanation of each HelpTopic attribute: